lennihein/cpu-emulator/doc/slides/notes_jan.md

 run program again, immediately `continue` until the rollback

 now we can see that rollback occurred because of mispredicted branch
-    and microprogram was injected into instrQ
+    and microprogram was injected
+    and is present in instrQ

 show cache          cache entry which encodes the secret value still present retire              but after we execute flush